ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem.md

         7. None of the additional options should be modified

+10. If you would like to configure your cluster to authenticate via LDAP see [LDAP Best practices](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/ICP%20LDAP%20Best%20Practices.md) and then return to this point.

 11. Deploy your environment.
 From the /opt/cluster directory execute:

     cd /opt/cluster